cloudmesh/cloudmesh-manual/docs/_sources/concepts/storage.rst.txt

 .. code:: bash

    $ cms storage --storage='aws' delete /base_path/targetdir --run

 Copy
 ~~~~

-This command can allow user to copy files/directories across local and
+This command can allow the user to copy files/directories across local and
 different cloud providers including aws, azureblob, gdrive, etc.

 .. code:: bash

    $ cms storage copy --source=local:./test_file1.txt --target=aws:aws_copy_1.txt --run

-Help command gives a detail level understanding of what each command
+The help command gives a detailed description of what each command
-does and how to use the command line to interact with different object
+does and how to use the command line to interact with a different object
-storage providers and different parameters / options available in a
+storage providers and different parameters available in a
 particular command.

 API